Mediterranean Diet Meal Plan

 - Roasted potato with chives and olive oil.

-- Whole-grain oats (1 cup) added with honey, dates, and dates.
+- Whole-grain oats (1 cup) added with honey, dates.

 - Add low-sugar fruits like raspberries as a topping.